karbis/bruhlang/README.md

 This language is currently missing some features a standard programming language would have, as it is not finished

-Currently there is no error handling at all, meaing you are allowed to break some of the grammatical rules

 # How to run
 1. Download the .exe file in the Releases
 2. Open up a command prompt in the same directory as the exe